 Why Follow A Keto Diet?

-So what is a keto diet and why do so many people enjoy it?
+So what is a keto diet and why do so many people have incredible success with keto?

 There are many reasons to follow the keto diet, including, but not limited to: